moliver28/research-handbook/content/handbook/values/_index.md

 - Ask the person for help: "I'm sorry, I don't think I am pronouncing your name correctly?
 Can you help me with the correct pronunciation?"
 - Use the written and recorded pronunciation tools in Slack.
-- Use online tools such such videos recorded on YouTube or [NameShouts](https://www.nameshouts.com/).
+- Use online tools such as videos recorded on YouTube or [NameShouts](https://www.nameshouts.com/).
 - Practice the pronunciation with a friend or team member who knows the correct pronunication.

 ###### Use of nicknames